November 23, 2024

 Additionally, it is important to check that the shutters are functioning properly and are aligned correctly.
 Open and close them a few times to ensure they are moving smoothly and not catching on anything.
 If you notice any issues, make the necessary adjustments before fully completing the installation process.
 Finally, dispose of any leftover materials and tools properly and enjoy your newly installed shutters!

-See also How to Repair Cracked Shutters
+See also How to Install Louvered Shutters

 Tips and Tricks for Installing Shutters on Brick Veneer